Contingency-Aware Nodal Optimal Power Investments with High Temporal Resolution: Introduction

 \subsection{Contributions}

-In this paper, we develop a novel algorithmic framework to co-optimize generation-storage-transmission resources in a holistic manner with high temporal resolution, while representing $n{-}1$ security-constrained nodal DC power flows.
-To achieve this, we make the following contributions:

-\begin{enumerate}[leftmargin=*] \item We formulate a capacity expansion model with security-constrained DC power flows, while capturing a nonlinear effect of impedance feedback.
-To enable tractability, we propose a linear approximation of the model and develop a fixed-point correction algorithm to reconcile the nonlinear impedance–capacity relationship.
+In this paper, we develop a novel algorithmic framework to co-optimize generation-storage-transmission in a holistic manner with high temporal resolution, while explicitly modeling $n{-}1$ security-constrained nodal DC power flows (SC-DC).
+To achieve this, we make the following contributions: \begin{enumerate}[leftmargin=*] \item We formulate a capacity expansion model with SC-DC constraints, while capturing a nonlinear effect of impedance-capacity feedback.
+To enable tractability, we linearly approximate the model and develop a fixed-point correction algorithm to reconcile the nonlinear relationship.

 \item To solve the linear approximation, we design a novel variant of the level-bundle method that combines analytic-center stabilization with \emph{interleaved} contingency constraint generation.
 This tractable algorithm is scalable to cover billions of potential transmission contingency constraints.